Proof of concept (POC): Definition, steps & examples

 3. Run your POC project

-After you set your KPIs, it’s time to run your test project.
-This part of your proof of concept resembles a prototype because you’ll create a working model of your product or deliverable.
+After you set your key performance indicators (KPIs), it's time to run your test project.
+This part of your proof of concept resembles a prototype because you'll create a working model of your product or deliverable.

-Deliver this model to sample groups pulled from your target audience to determine whether the product meets their pain points.
-You won’t share this model with stakeholders or investors, so it doesn’t need to be polished like the final product.
+Share this model with small groups from your target audience to see if it solves their problems.
+You don't need to show this version to stakeholders or investors, so it doesn't have to be as polished as the final product.

 4. Track your metrics

-As you test your working model, gather feedback from your sample group, including any reactions, comparisons, and detailed comments about pricing or other features.
+As you test your working model, gather feedback from your sample group, including reactions, comparisons, and detailed comments on pricing and other features.
 Record this information and track relevant data against your success metrics.

 Record user feedback in your shared project management software so your team can refer to the feedback throughout the project life cycle.